 I’m lost in the long lonely shopping aisles of my mind, wandering around like a ghost.
 Wandering like a lost soul.
 Lost forever, hopelessly lost, frighteningly lost.
 I’ve fallen head-first into a barrel of the ultimate adhesive – I’ll stick to any rubbish that comes into my head.
 Is this the ultimate form of misery, I wonder, or is there something worse?
 Should I count myself lucky that I don’t have the worst form of misery to contend with?
 The really bad type?
 I’m getting tired out at this stage – fingers of pure fatigue are probing deeply into my psyche, squeezing and pulling the insides of me.
 The eyes are dropping right out of my head now, the effort even of existing is too much for me.
 If you can actually call what I’m doing ‘existing’, that is.
 Which I somehow doubt that you can…

-Then the moment of insight comes and I realize that I’ve been seeing everything wrong and that the capering sneering little gingerbread man is me.
-I am that vilely annoying little freak, running and skipping like an intolerable fool, yapping and mouthing off all the while, full of laughable illusions regarding its own immortality, whilst heading the whole time to certain disaster….
+Then the moment of insight comes and I realize that I have up to this point been seeing everything wrong, seeing everything backwards, and that the capering sneering little gingerbread man is me.
+I am that vilely annoying little freak, running and skipping like an intolerable fool.
+I am Satan’s Imp – yipping and yapping and yipping and yapping and yipping and yapping and mouthing off like a vile jackass all the while, full of laughable illusions regarding my own immortality, whilst heading the whole time to certain disaster….